[ MATERIAL ]

 PRE IMPREGNATED FIBERS

-The new NOTUS NE7 prepreg system was developed by our sister company NOTUS Composites, also based in the UAE.
-The novel low-temperature curing chemistry offers significant cost advantages and allowed us to switch from the infusion lamination process without developing expensive new high-temperature tooling.
+The AEOLOS prepreg system´s low-temperature curing chemistry offers significant cost advantages and allowed us to switch from the infusion lamination process without developing expensive new high-temperature tooling.

 The overall production cost is similar to or even lower than vacuum infusion due to cost savings in the shop during application and cleaning, less waste and lower health and safety costs.
 We are using the system for all AEOLOS yachts and the AEOLOS Flying Dutchman.

-NE7 prepregs can be cured at temperatures as low as 70˚C, with the standard cure cycle being 12 hours at 70˚C, matching the typical cycle time for an infused part with a component Tg of 85˚C. NE7 materials have a good outlife of 30 days at 20˚C and are available with unidirectional, multiaxial and woven reinforcements.
-NE7 can also be supplied as a resin film.
+Our prepregs can be cured at temperatures as low as 70˚C, with the standard cure cycle being 12 hours at 70˚C, matching the typical cycle time for an infused part with a component Tg of 85˚C. These materials have a good outlife of 30 days at 20˚C and are available with unidirectional, multiaxial and woven reinforcements.

-Notus Composites is also well known for the outstanding fire performance of its’ specialist epoxy FR prepregs.
-The company’s EPFR-609 FR prepreg materials (tested and certified to NFPA 285, ASTM E84 and EN13501-1) are now available with the NE7 low temperature curing technology, combining additional processing options with market leading fire performance.
+We work also with prepregs with outstanding fire performance of its’ specialist epoxy FR prepregs.
+We use prepreg materials (tested and certified to NFPA 285, ASTM E84 and EN13501-1), also available with the low temperature curing technology, combining additional processing options with market leading fire performance.

 THE BEAUTY OF FABRIC